barionleg/cesium.wiki.gs/Data-Driven-Renderer-Details.md

 // render screen-space passes
 ```

+`ViewportQuad` has an `undefined` bounding volume so we'll want to treat it separately to avoid using the extreme near and far distances.
+We can introduce `overlay` and `overlayPick` passes.

 We'll also need some stats so we know how many times each primitive is drawn per frame.

-`ViewportQuad` has an `undefined` bounding volume so we'll want to treat it separately.
-Details TBA.

 Other ideas:
 * Use temporal coherence: speculatively use the frustum partitioning from the previous frame, while computing near/far for the current frame.
 If the near/far for the current frame is way different, recompute.